Learn how industry leaders apply computer vision, face tracking and facial recognition technologies to shape our lives across different domains.

 AR face recognition for virtual try on technology recreates products realistically, with natural colours and textures, lighting and physical form – how a fabric drapes, a hat sits or a necklace hangs on the neck.
 Customers get a realistic sense of how they would look in an item.
 This could hugely reduce the number of returned items, saving companies time and money.

 Video Conferencing – AR video calls

 Augmented reality face recognition features empower video collaboration and communication experience.
 With virtual background for video conferencing, users can remove and change their background during a video call in real-time for privacy purposes.
-Face touch up technology allows users to automatically enhance their faces by applying skin smoothing, teeth whitening, face morphing and other digital beautification options what brings more comfort to video communication.
+Face touch up technology (also known as AR beauty technology) allows users to automatically enhance their faces by applying skin smoothing, teeth whitening, face morphing and other digital beautification options what brings more comfort to video communication.
 Face filters allow users to overlay digital objects and animation onto their faces to have some fun.
 It improves privacy, adds comfort and boosts enjoyment with video calls.

 Those developing vision-based and enabled gaming experiences can integrate Face AR technology to let players live stream progress.
 Filters can be applied to players’ faces, transforming them into realistic 3D avatars or masking their appearance in streaming or in-game video chats.
 3D avatars can also be used in chat rooms.
 One challenge with mobile games is the physical barrier that separates players.
 Socialising can go no further than leadership boards and ‘invite friends’ options.

 Teatime, an Iceland-based start-up, used AR filters for live real-time video chat, where players wear virtual masks, and added a viewer component that allows teams to design new masks, preview them in real time and quickly upload them to the app to increase user engagement.